yasserfarouk/negmas/docs/overview.rst

       to/from secondary storage.
    -  **visualizers** [Under development] Supports visualization of world simulation, negotiation sessions, negotiators, and agents.
+   -  **generics** Provides a set of types and interfaces to increase the representation flexibility of different base modules.

 A (not very) brief introduction to NegMAS
 -----------------------------------------